schmidward/website-dev-space/README.md

 I plan to build out `mywork` to leverage a for/each loop on a growing .json file of all the content.
 This would make the content easier to manage and add to when a new article needs to be added to the page.

 I also will be making my own article pages so that I'm not linking to external websites.

+© 2023 Eric D. Schmid

+Images contained in this repo are *_NOT_* for redistribution.
+You must contact the original photographer for permission if you wish to use them.